Emanuel-Bjurhager/random_bits_of_information/sharp_avif_quality_and_effort/README.md

 ##### Overview:

+The results show that the effort has a dramatic effect on the execution time, however; the size is not affected by effort.

 | Effort | Average execution time (ms) | Execution time stdev  | Average size (kB) | Average size stdev |
 | :---:  |             :---:           |                 :---: |     :---:         |    :---:           |
 | 0      |                        454  | 104                   |  522              |      436           |